-Risk factors for development of active TB (eg, HIV infection or other impaired immunity, gastrectomy, jejunoileal bypass surgery, silicosis, renal insufficiency, diabetes, head or neck cancer, age > 70 yr)
+Risk factors for development of active TB (eg, HIV infection or other impaired immunity, gastrectomy, jejunoileal bypass surgery, silicosis, renal insufficiency, diabetes, head or neck cancer, age > 70 years)

-A positive TST or IGRA test result (see Skin testing for criteria) suggests LTBI.
+A positive TST or IGRA result (see Skin testing Skin testing Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more for criteria) suggests latent TB infection (LTBI).
 Patients with a positive TST or IGRA result are evaluated for other clinical and epidemiologic risk factors and have a chest x-ray.
-Those with x-ray abnormalities suggesting TB require evaluation for active TB as above, including sputum examination by microscopy and culture.
+Those with x-ray abnormalities suggesting TB require evaluation for active TB as above Diagnosis Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more , including sputum examination by microscopy and culture.

 The new IGRAs for LTBI do not involve injection of antigens and thus do not cause boosting.
 They also are not influenced by preexisting hypersensitivity from BCG vaccination or infection with environmental mycobacteria other than M. kansasii, M. szulgai, and M. marinum.

-Treatment is indicated principally for
+Treatment of latent tuberculosis infection is indicated principally for

 Other indications for preventive treatment include